 7. Emphasize the purpose your team has in the company’s success

-A recent survey of more than 10 million employees suggests that professional growth is declining amid COVID-19.
+A recent survey of more than 10 million employees suggests that professional growth has declined amid COVID-19.
 When employee development stagnates, so does work performance and morale.
 Continually affirming the value your employees add to the organization may give their work meaning.
 Managers can put this into practice by providing feedback that connects their employees’ role with the company’s purpose.